-Julia Meighan is CEO at VMAGROUP.
+Julia Meighan is Chair at VMAGROUP.
 Founded more than 40 years ago, VMAGROUP is an international interim and permanent recruitment and executive search specialist for communications, digital and marketing.
 With 35 consultants, they operate from hubs in the UK, continental Europe and Asia, and work with clients across all industry sectors from SMEs to multinational corporations, public sector and not-for-profit organisations.
 Julia is passionate about stakeholder communications and developing the vital role of communications as the custodian of an organisation’s corporate reputation.
 She champions the progression of women into Senior Executive roles, and chairs VMAGROUP’s Advisory Boards across Europe and Asia.
 We spoke with Julia about company reputations, managing stakeholders in a business, and the ins and outs at VMAGROUP.

 What have been VMAGROUP’s biggest developments in the last 5-10 years and what role do your Advisory Boards play in helping you shape your business?

 The growth of our business is based on the increasingly central role that communications now plays in organisations, transitioning from back-office support to a core strategic function.
 Our niche focus on communications means that the relationships we have developed with clients over years have grown internationally, in line with the international growth of their communications functions, and this has fueled our own international expansion.

 Globally, our Advisory Boards comprise over 80 senior communications leaders across all industry sectors.
 The Boards allow us access to high quality advice which enables us to better serve our clients by test-driving ideas and acting as a sounding board.
 Through these Boards, we also aim to encourage greater involvement of senior communications leaders within the communications community, which enhances their position within their own organisation.